John Howard Society of Peterborough

 Extra Judicial Measures

-An Extrajudicial Measure (or EJM) is a referral from either the Peterborough Police Services or OPP.
-Instead of pressing charges, a police officer may offer a young person (12 – 17 yrs) an opportunity to participate in the EJM program at the John Howard Society.
+An Extrajudicial Measure (or EJM) is a referral from either the Peterborough Police Services, First Nations Police Services, or the OPP.
+Instead of pressing charges, a police officer may offer a young person (12 – 17 years) an opportunity to participate in the EJM program at the John Howard Society.

 STEPS